GeertvanGeest/NCCR_SIB_lrRNAseq/exercises_day1.md

 -o ~/compare_nanoplot_fastqc
 ```

-### Question 1.1A:
+### Question 1.2A:
 * Check out the file ...
 There seems to be a bias towards specific nucleotides in the beginning of the reads.
 Is that a problem?

-## 1.2 Quality control (group work; 30 minutes)

-Do QC on the same file with [`fastqc`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/). `fastqc` is preinstalled.
-Check out the helper of fastqc like so: `fastqc --help`.

-### Question 1.2A:
-* Compare the outputs of `fastqc` and `NanoPlot`.
-Do you have a preference for one of the two?

 ## 1.3 Read alignment (individual; 1 hour)

 The sequence aligner [`minimap2`](https://github.com/lh3/minimap2) is specifically developed for (splice-aware) alignment of long reads.
 Checkout the helper `minimap2 --help` and/or the [github readme](https://github.com/lh3/minimap2).

 ### Question 1.3A:
-* What would be the most logical parameter to the option `-x`?
+* What would be the most logical parameter for our dataset to the option `-x`?

 Introns can be quite long in mammals; up to a few hundred kb.
 Look up the CACNA1C gene at the [UCSC genome browser](https://genome-euro.ucsc.edu/cgi-bin/hgGateway?redirect=manual&source=genome.ucsc.edu) and roughly estimate the length of the longest intron.